WWE Capitol Punishment: Aftermath

+Raw

 While the feud between John Cena and R-Truth would boil down, R-Truth along with The Miz would then assault Cena, Alberto Del Rio, and CM Punk inside a steel cage following their triple threat match at Hell in a Cell in October.
-The two men would never cross paths until 13 years later when Cena, who then became an aggressive villain, defeated R-Truth at Saturday Night's Main Event XXXIX.
+The two men would never cross paths until 14 years later when Cena, who then became an aggressive villain, defeated R-Truth at Saturday Night's Main Event XXXIX.

+SmackDown

 On the following episode of SmackDown, Christian demanded another match for Randy Orton's World Heavyweight Championship, and SmackDown General Manager Theodore Long granted the match if Christian could defeat Kane.
 Christian lost via disqualification after interference from Mark Henry.
 A tag team match pitting Christian and Henry against Kane and Orton then took place, where Henry pinned Orton to win the match.
 The following week, Henry lost to Orton via countout after interference from Christian.
 As a result, Christian was scheduled to face Orton for the World Heavyweight Championship at Money in the Bank.
 It was also stipulated that if Orton were to get disqualified or if there was poor officiating, Christian would win the title.

+Future

 Capitol Punishment would be a one-off event for WWE.
 In 2012, it was replaced by the reinstated No Way Out.